Gary Alexander Racing stables

 Gary was voted trainer of the year in 2000 by the Racing Association when he won no less than 13 Group races in that season.
 Gary has finished third on the National Trainers Log three times. and this is testimony to the fact that he has a competent team backing him up.

 Dean Alexander is Gary's younger brother and business partner; Dean holds a business degree as well as an assistant trainers licence.
-Dean was appointed a Steward at the Vaal Turf Club in 1990 and thereafter was appointed a steward at Gosforth Park Turf Club a position he held until the clubs amalgamated to form Phumelela Gaming & Leisure Ltd. For the past twenty five years Gary & Dean have been a formidable team.
+Dean was appointed a Steward at the Vaal Turf Club in 1990 and thereafter was appointed a steward at Gosforth Park Turf Club a position he held until the clubs amalgamated to form Phumelela Gaming & Leisure Ltd. For the past thirty years Gary & Dean have been a formidable team.
 Their list of achievements, include the South African record for the most stakes earned in one day, this being achieved on April 27, 2000 when their runners captured a hat-trick of group races, namely the South African Derby(GR1), the Champion Stakes(GR1) and the Gold Bowl(GR2), add to this the achievement of training six winners on one day at South Africa's premier racetrack, Turffontein, on two separate occasions and one can see that this is a top team and a top trainer